dse/cheat-sheets/how-to-print-an-envelope.md

 10. Walk back to your computer.
 You're done with the print preferences dialog now.
 Click OK.

 11. You're back in the system print dialog.
-Click Print.
+Click Apply, then click Print.

 12. THOUGHTS AND PRAYERS LOL